pinokiocomputer/program.pinokio.computer/README.md

     - `icon`: The icon file path to display for the item.
     - `description`: The description.
     - `href`: The URL to open.
+    - `fs`: open the file in a file explorer or the default app.
+      - if set to `"open"`, opens the file
+      - if set to `"view"`, opens in file explorer
+      - if set to `true`, same as `"view"`. opens in file explorer.

 - `<start>`: start script declaration.
     - Types: can be a `string` or an `object`.
       - string: `url`